fediaFedia/Omnimo/WP7/Background/readme.txt

 A simple customizable background

-In the settings box type your desired width (in pixesl), click SET, then type your Height and click Set.
+In the settings box type your desired width (in pixels), click SET, then type your Height and click Set.
 Notice how the background dimensions change after you clicked set.

 You can customize the color and angle, here's how: